nomadsdev/veil-sight-python/README.md

    ```

 2. **Place Images**:
-   - Store the images to be searched for in the folder specified in the `config.ini` file (default is `image/`).
+   - Store the images you want to search for in the folder specified in the `config.ini` file (default is `image/`).

 ## Usage